Robust Bayesianism and Likelihoodism: Qualitative Robust Bayesianism

 Our first major result is the qualitative analog of \autoref{clm:bLLFavoring}.
 Just as \autoref{clm:bLLFavoring} entails that $E$ Bayesian favors $\theta_1$ to $\theta_2$ when \f{ll} entails so, our first major result shows that $E$ qualitatively favors $\theta_1$ to $\theta_2$ if and only if \f{qll} entails so.
 Under mild assumptions, this equivalence can be extended to finite composite hypotheses.
+To state the theorem, let $\mathcal{U}$ (again, for ``universal'') now denote that set of \emph{all} orderings satisfying our axioms below.

 \begin{theorem} Suppose $H_1$ and $H_2$ are finite.
-Then $E$ qualitatively favors $H_1$ over $H_2$ if (1) $\emptyset|\theta \sqsubset E|\theta$ for all $\theta \in H_1 \cup H_2$ and (2) $E|\theta_2 \sqsubseteq E|\theta_1$ for all $\theta_1 \in H_1$ and $\theta_2 \in H_2$.
+Then $E$ $\mathcal{U}$-qualitatively favors $H_1$ over $H_2$ if (1) $\emptyset|\theta \sqsubset E|\theta$ for all $\theta \in H_1 \cup H_2$ and (2) $E|\theta_2 \sqsubseteq E|\theta_1$ for all $\theta_1 \in H_1$ and $\theta_2 \in H_2$.
 Under \autoref{assum} (below), the converse holds as well.
 In both directions, the favoring inequality is strict exactly when the likelihood inequality is strict.
 If $H_1 = \{\theta_1\}$ and $H_2 = \{\theta_2\}$ are simple, then $E$ qualitatively favors $H_1$ over $H_2$ if and only if \f{qll} entails so.
 No additional assumptions are required in this case. \end{theorem}